 What happens if someone has suffered a serious brain injury or illness which means they do not have the mental capacity to make a Will?

-In addition to the you may be require to notified certain people of what you are doing, such as the persons family, or beneficiaries of their existing Will.
+In addition to the, you may be required to notified certain people of what you are doing, such as the person family, or beneficiaries of their existing Will.
 It may even be necessary to attend a hearing at Court to discuss the application in person.